 Not all recommendations serve the same purpose.
 Are you looking for new clients?
 A new job?
 Changing careers?

-Before you ask for the recommendation, think about your future goals!
+Before you ask for a recommendation, think about your future goals!
 This will impact who you ask and how you will direct them.

 A new job requires stellar references from coworkers or management.
 Sourcing out new clients means asking for current clients.
 Transitioning to a new career means asking someone who sees and acknowledges your transferable skills.